-Dr. Lucia Guaita (Ph.D. from U. Catolica/Rutgers, now a postdoctoral fellow at the Oskar Klein Cosmology Centre of Stockholm University)
+Dr. Lucia Guaita (Ph.D. from U. Catolica/Rutgers, now a postdoctoral fellow at INAF in Rome)

-Dr. Harold Francke (Ph.D. from U. Chile/Yale, now a postdoctoral fellow at U. Católica de Chile)
+Dr. Harold Francke (Ph.D. from U. Chile/Yale, now on the Scientific Staff at ALMA)

 Chris Carroll (B.A. from Rutgers, now a graduate student at Dartmouth)

-Carlos Vargas (B.A. with Honors from Rutgers, now a graduate student at New Mexico State)
+Carlos Vargas (B.A. with Honors from Rutgers, now an NSF Graduate Fellow at New Mexico State)

 Gray Kanarek (B.A. with Honors from Rutgers, now a graduate student at Columbia)

-You are welcome to look at PDF versions of my CV and publications (or check ArXiv or ADS).
+You are welcome to look at PDF versions of my CV, Bio, and publications (or check ArXiv or ADS).

 I wrote a public IDL code called observable that calculates the airmass, parallactic angle, and atmospheric differential refraction for use in planning imaging and multislit spectroscopy.